maptv/decalendar/intro.md

 If literal interpretations of delusions can be avoided, the potential for eclecticism and syncretism in Deirenism is limitless. can be combined with any part of any other religion.

+Deirenists imagine the universe to be like a giant sequence of dominos that God set up before the beginning of time.
+Interventionists imagine the universe as a
 No conversion
 No intervention
 No purism